Choose a camp at the grade level that your camper will have just completed this past spring.

 At Camp Fontanelle some campers begin the day with morning watch devotions.
 Each full day typically also has a small and/or large group Bible study or two as well as an evening worship.
 The campers will enjoy 3 meals a day as well as snacks.
 There is variation in schedules depending on your session.
 Campers enjoy some activities (such as crafts, tree climbing, or archery) in family groups of 8-12 campers while other activities like gaga ball, group games, laser tag, swimming, etc. might be spent as all camp.
 Depending on the camp session, age, and size of camp, other activities might include pony rides, jumping pillow, slip-n-slide, hiking, 9-square in the air, sand volleyball, basketball, zip lines, corn maze, petting barn, or initiatives/low rope course.
 Specific camps take an overnight trip to the zoo, do service projects, visit a water park and ice rink, go to Worlds of Fun, or have horse trail rides.

 There is no need to send extra money.
 Meals and snacks are provided.
-If you desire your camper going to the zoo or Worlds of Fun to buy a souvenir, money is checked in on registration day and staff will give money to the campers at designated time for such a purchase.
+If there is a field trip associated with that week of camp there is an opportunity for youth to buy a souvenir, money is checked in on registration day and staff will give money to the campers at designated time for such a purchase.
 Camp Fontanelle will have souvenirs for purchase when you come to pick up your child.
 The camp will not be responsible for money any camper holds on to themselves.

 If you need to reach your child while they are at camp, please write or call the address and phone number listed on the contact page.
 We will get the message to them ASAP.
 Please do not send cell phones to camp with your child.
 Campers are not allowed to have electronics and phones at camp.
 You can send emails you your camper under the "Contact Us" button at www.campfontanelle.com